EducloudHQ/rest_with_sam_typescript/content/delete/delete_weather_lambda_function.md

     return response;
 };
 ```
-Next, we get the `DynamoDBClient` and `PutItemCommand` from aws-sdk/client-dynamodb and initialize `DynamoDBClient` , import the `TABLE_NAME` and `REGION` environment variable we defined in the Global Section of the `template.yaml` file.
+Next, we get the `DynamoDBClient` and `DeleteItemCommand` from aws-sdk/client-dynamodb and initialize `DynamoDBClient` , import the `TABLE_NAME` and `REGION` environment variable we defined in the Global Section of the `template.yaml` file.

 The weather item id is gotten from pathParameters event object and used as a value in
 deleting an item from dynamodb.